-All computers have graphics hardware that handles everything from drawing your desktop and decoding videos to rendering demanding PC games.
-Most modern PCs have graphics processing units (GPUs) made by Intel, NVIDIA, or AMD.
+All computers have graphics hardware that handles everything from displaying your desktop and decoding videos to rendering demanding PC games.
+Most modern PCs have graphics processing units (GPUs) made by Intel, NVIDIA, or AMD, but remembering which model you have installed can be difficult.

 On Windows 10, you can check your GPU information and usage details right from the Task Manager.
-Right-click the taskbar and select “Task Manager” or press Windows+Esc to open it.
+Right-click the taskbar from the bottom of your screen and select “Task Manager” or press Ctrl+Shift+Esc to open the task manager.

-Click the “Performance” tab at the top of the window—if you don’t see the tabs, click “More Info.”
-Select “GPU 0” in the sidebar.
-The GPU’s manufacturer and model name are displayed at the top right corner of the window.
+From there, select the “Performance” tab at the top of the window—if you don’t see the tabs, click “More Details.”
+Choose “GPU 0” in the sidebar.
+The GPU’s manufacturer and model name are displayed in the top-right corner of the window.

 You’ll also see other information, such as the amount of dedicated memory on your GPU, in this window.
 Windows 10’s Task Manager displays your GPU usage here, and you can also view GPU usage by application.